Non-bifurcating phylogenetic tree inference via the adaptive LASSO: Theoretical properties of LASSO-type regularized estimators for phylogenetic inference

 \begin{restatable}{Lemma}{RETmu} If the sequence $\{\lambda_k R_k(q^*)\}$ is bounded, then for any $\delta>0$, there exist $\mu(\delta) >0$ and $K(\delta)>0$ such that for all $k \ge K$, $q^{k, R_k} \in \mathcal{T}(\mu)$ with probability at least $1-2\delta$. \end{restatable}

-We are now ready to prove a series of theorems establishing consistency and topological consistency of phylogenetic adaptive and multi-step adaptive LASSO.
+These results enable us to prove a series of theorems establishing consistency and topological consistency of phylogenetic adaptive and multi-step adaptive LASSO.
 As part of this development we will first use as a hypothesis and then establish the technical condition that there exists a $C_3 > 0$ independent of $k$ such that

 This will form an essential part of our recursive proof.
 As the first step in this project, choosing $\mu$ to satisfy these lemmas, we can use the deviation bound of Lemma~\ref{lem:unifbound-onesided} to prove \begin{Theorem} If $\lambda_k R_k(q^*) \to 0$ then $\{q^{k, R_k}\}$ converges to $ q^*$ almost surely.